 - Pepto-Bismol Ultra suspension: For diarrhea or traveler’s diarrhea, take o15ml every 30 minutes or 30ml every hour, with a maximum of eight doses (120ml) in 24 hours.
 Problems due to overindulgence in food/drink can be relieved by taking 15ml every half an hour.

 - Take two chewable tablets or regular-strength caplets every 30 minutes to one hour, depending on the requirement.

 - Do not take more than eight doses (16 tablets) of regular-strength caplets in 24 hours.

 - While chewable tablets should be chewed or dissolved in the mouth, regular-strength caplets must be swallowed with water.

 - In the case of Pepto-Bismol Ultra caplets for diarrhea, take one caplet every 30 minutes or two caplets every hour.
-For problems related to overeating, take one caplet every 30 minutes.
+For problems related to overeating or indigestion, take one caplet every 30 minutes.
 Dosage should be restricted to eight caplets per 24 hours.

 - Do not take the medication for more than two days.
 Consult a doctor if diarrhea persists beyond two days.